mohanmca/MohanLearningGround/src/main/md/Tools/scala/sbt_in_action.md

   * build.gradle is Groovy based, follows maven convention
   * Gradle build files are more concise
   * Lacks - Interactive console features (as of 2014)
-    * Continious build is available - https://docs.gradle.org/current/userguide/command_line_interface.html#sec:continuous_build
+    * Continuous build is available - https://docs.gradle.org/current/userguide/command_line_interface.html#sec:continuous_build
-  * Gradle’s task dependency mechanism isn’t explicit
+  * Gradle's task dependency mechanism isn't explicit
- * Maven, Gradle, and Ant aren’t really interactive environments.
+ * Maven, Gradle, and Ant aren't really interactive environments.

 # Why SBT?
 *  With sbt, each task has an output and explicit dependencies
-*  build typessafety, flexibility and the ability to insert custom tasks easily
+*  build type-safety, flexibility and the ability to insert custom tasks easily
 *  tasks can be executed in parallel by default.
 *  Sbt uses the dependency tree to ensure that tasks are executed in the right order.
 *  SBT has no phases, goals or executions (it has only tasks)